weaviate/weaviate-go-client/_preview/DESIGN_DECISIONS.md

 ```

 In that type-cast above lies a tiny opportunity for a bug: what if someone passes `*api.AggregateRequest` with an `*api.SearchRequest`?
-Luckily, this can be caught early on with a simple test:
+Luckily, this can be caught early with a simple test:

 ```go
 func mockTransport(t *testing.T) Transport {